GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/spring-stream.md

 **application.properties.**

-    spring.cloud.stream.gcp.pubsub.bindings.<consumerFunction>-in-0.consumer.allowedHeaders=allowed1, allowed2
+    spring.cloud.stream.gcp.pubsub.bindings.{CONSUMER_NAME}.consumer.allowedHeaders=allowed1, allowed2

-Where \<consumerFunction\> should be replaced by the method which is consuming/reading messages from Cloud Pub/Sub and allowed1, allowed2 is the comma separated list of headers that the user wants to keep.
+Where `CONSUMER_NAME` should be replaced by the method which is consuming/reading messages from Cloud Pub/Sub and allowed1, allowed2 is the comma separated list of headers that the user wants to keep.